 National Applications

-Research within this area will relate to the production of the National Ecological Footprint and Biocapacity Accounts.
+Research within this area will relate to the production of the National Ecological Footprint and Biocapacity Accounts (NEFBA).
 Improving and innovating on the methodology for producing the accounts and deriving the data.
 Additionally, other applications of Ecological Footprint and Biocapacity data, methods, and research at national and international levels.

 Community Applications